undergroundwires/CEH-in-bullet-points/chapters/08-sniffing/spoofing-attacks.md

 - New hardware for existing Internet Service Providers (ISP) where ISP charges per device.
 - Fulfilling software requirements where one software can only be installed on a single device.
-- Identity masking for pushing responsiblity for other users.
+- Identity masking for pushing responsibility for other users.
 - **MAC address randomization**: Implemented in Android, Linux, iOS, and Windows to prevent third parties from using the MAC address to track devices

 ### MAC spoofing attack